Advancing blockchain technology for business-scale performance with attention to privacy, transparency, and regulatability.

 Research Focus Group Members

-• Hank Korth, Lehigh University, Professor of Computer Science and Engineering, Director of the Blockchain Lab in the Center for Financial Services, and Courtesy Professor of Decision and Technology Analytics
+• Hank Korth, Lehigh University, Professor of Computer Science and Engineering, Director of the Blockchain Lab in the Center for Financial Services, and Courtesy Professor of Decision and Technology Analytics, and Courtesy Professor of Decision and Technology Analytics

 • Kathleen Hanley, Lehigh University, Bolton-Perella Chair Professor of Finance, Director of the Center for Financial Services

-• Ahmed Hassan, Professor of Practice, Computer Science & Engineering
+• Ahmed Hassan, Lehigh University, Assistant Professor, Computer Science & Engineering

-• Roberto Palmieri, Lehigh University, Assistant Professor of Computer Science and Engineering, Co-Leader of the Scalable Systems and Software Research Group
+• Roberto Palmieri, Lehigh University, Associate Professor of Computer Science and Engineering

-• Patrick Zoro, Lehigh University, Teaching Assitant Professor, Perella Department of Finance
+• Patrick Zoro, Lehigh University, Master's in Financial Engineering Program Manager and Teaching Assistant Professor, Perella Department of Finance

 Lehigh BlockChain: Return on Investment Read article>